Saturday, August 17, 2024

 Mary enjoyed a long and storied run

-as the High Priestess of spectacle,
+as the High Priestess of Spectacle,

 until Lester Hollinger joined the congregation.

-Brother Lest was a towering, erudite man,
+Brother Lester was a towering, erudite man,

-always in the same undersized, cream polyester suit.
+always in the same charcoal undertaker's suit.

 He never missed an opportunity